NikkelM/Hades-II-HadesBiomes/README.md

 In order to use this mod you _must_ have Hades installed on your system at all times when playing Hades II.
 The mod will not work without it.
 If you have Hades and Hades II installed in different parent folders, please refer to the [Configuration](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki/Configuration) wiki page for instructions on how to ensure the mod can discover your Hades installation.
+You must start the game once to generate the configuration file.

-> Please uninstall your Hades mods by renaming the `Mods` folder and running `modimporter.exe` when playing with this mod enabled!
+You **must** uninstall your Hades mods by renaming the `Mods` folder and running `modimporter.exe` before installing this mod!

 You can install this mod just like any other Hades II mod available on [Thunderstore](https://thunderstore.io/c/hades-ii/), the recommended mod manager is [r2modman](https://thunderstore.io/c/hades-ii/p/ebkr/r2modman/).
 Start the game through the mod manager to make sure mods are enabled - use the `Start Modded` button on the top left.